Damage to ligaments and tendons can be very painful and can stop you from being able to get on with your day-to-day life.

 You could make a compensation claim for a ligament or tendon injury if:

 It can often be very difficult for you to know who’s responsible for your injury.
-When you get in touch with us, our advisors will ask you some questions so they can let you know whether somebody else is liable.
+When you get in touch with a trained legal adviser they will ask you some questions so they can let you know whether somebody else is liable.
 We’ve also included some common causes of tendon or ligament injuries below.

 Employers have a duty of care to make sure you’re safe in the workplace.
 If they fail to give you the proper training and equipment, or if they don’t carry out regular risk assessments, then you can be injured as a result.